Caffeine fuels the world’s productivity.

 If using tea as a source of caffeine, make sure the brew is steeped for a long time (over 5 minutes).
 A 250mL cup of tea will contain about 27 mg of caffeine.
 If you aim for the 200mg dose every 6 hours, you can have a maximum of about 1 cup of tea every hour.

-Another great option for caffeine is to drink a South American herbal tea known as Yerba Maté.
+Another excellent option for caffeine is to drink a South American herbal tea known as Yerba Maté.

 Yerba Maté is a large tree with leaves high in caffeine and other related alkaloids.